ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

     print(f"The current time is {now_str}")
 ```

-## zappa_settings.json
+## Zappa Configuration

-Our `zappa_settings.json` is pretty minimal, and doesn't require any changes from your typical one.
-The primary difference is you don't need to specify a Python runtime since that will be set in the Docker image.
+Our `zappa_settings.json` is pretty minimal, and **no different from the zappa_settings you're used to**.
+The only thing worth mentioning is you don't need to specify a Python runtime since that will be set in the Docker image.

 With this settings configuration, we get the following:

-* Flask app in `zdf/app.py` will be served
+* The Flask app in `zdf/app.py` will be served
 * `process.run_process` function will run every 2 hours
 * The environment variable `EXAMPLE_ENV_VAR` will be available in the Docker image